nianjie/underbar/README.md

 ### Bonus
 `underbar_paste`(default bind to <kbd>alt</kbd>+<kbd>i</kbd>)

+---
 This function allows user to select one of items the `$underbar` variable contains to insert into current command line to complete.

 If fzf is available, items can be filtered out.
+Without fzf, it will show items in `cdh` style.

 `underbar_show`

+---
 It inspects the variable.

-As it will repaint the command line after showing information, by binding to a key , it will tell you what is saved in the `$underbar` with no distraction.
+As it will repaint the command line after showing information, by binding to a key , it will tell you what is saved in the `$underbar` as typing commands with no distraction.
 ```fish
 # bind alt+i
 $ bind \ei underbar_show